The Glacier Fox: Release

+Theatrical

 The Glacier Fox was theatrically released in Japan on July 15, 1978.
-It was a hit, drawing an audience of 2.3 million people and grossing 970 million yen at the box office.
+It was a hit, drawing an audience of 2.3 million people and earning in rentals at the Japanese box office.
+This was equivalent to in gross receipts.
+(Note: See Film industry.)

+An English-dubbed version running 90 minutes in length was given an American theatrical release by The Samuel Goldwyn Company on January 5, 1979.
+This version was written by Walter Bloch, edited by Terence Anderson, produced by Mark L. Rosen and narrated by Arthur Hill.
+It grossed $3.5 million in its limited US release.
+This was equivalent to ticket sales.

+In mainland China, the film released in 1979 and is estimated to have sold at least 100 million tickets at the box office.
+This was equivalent to in gross receipts.

+Globally, the film grossed an estimated from ticket sales worldwide.

+The film was later screened at the 21st Tokyo International Film Festival in the "natural TIFF" section, a special category created to tie in with the festival's overall ecological theme that year.

+Home media

 It was later broadcast on Fuji Television's "Golden Western Movie Theater" program on August 10, 1979, garnering a viewership rating of 44.7%.
 As of 2013, it still held the record for highest ratings for a live-action film on a Japanese television network.

 In Japan, the film was released on LaserDisc on August 21, 1984.

-An English-dubbed version running 90 minutes in length was given an American theatrical release by The Samuel Goldwyn Company on January 5, 1979.
-This version was written by Walter Bloch, edited by Terence Anderson, produced by Mark L. Rosen and narrated by Arthur Hill.
-It grossed $3.5 million in its limited release and was later aired on both the Disney Channel and HBO.
+In the United States, the English dub was aired on both the Disney Channel and HBO.
 A VHS of this version was distributed in 1985 by Family Home Entertainment.